| ISRAEL'SEXPIRED

 workers removed a shapeless, fly-swarmed clump of brownish matter, the remains of a body

+crushed under the treads of a tank.
 A five-hour walk through the camp on Wednesday,

 from its southeastern edge to its northwestern corner, yields some evidence of this